ghalib77/tugas_sekolah/README.md

 ## How to use ?

--   Pull the main branch.
+-   Pull the master branch.
 -   run <b>composer install</b>.
+-   copy the .env.example to .env file.
 -   after composer install, run php artisan migrate and php artisan db:seed
 -   run php artisan serve.